Cartoon Network: Punch Time Explosion: Plot

-An unseen announcer prepares to watch some television on his day off as he tunes into Cartoon Network.
+An unseen announcer, implied to be Space Ghost, prepares to watch some television on his day off as he tunes into Cartoon Network.
 However, he discovers that an unknown force is causing chaos in the respective universes of some of its programs, with villains traversing between them and many heroes becoming corrupted.
 The announcer watches the events unfold, beginning with Ben Tennyson traveling to the Chowder universe in pursuit of Vilgax.
-Ben restores a corrupted Chowder, but Vilgax escapes and the Chowder universe is engulfed in static.
-Chowder and Ben are then pulled into the Ben 10 universe, where they are attacked by a corrupted Buttercup.
-She too is restored and, after a battle with the mutated Kevin Levin, the dimension begins to fade as well.
-However, Dexter arrives in a dimension-traveling capsule and rescues them.
+Ben restores a corrupted Chowder, but Vilgax escapes as the Chowder universe is engulfed in static.
+Chowder and Ben are then pulled into the latter's origin program, where they oppose a corrupted Buttercup.
+She too is restored and, after travelling across the dimension, it begins to fade as well.
+However, Dexter arrives in a dimension-traveling capsule and rescues the trio.
 The allied heroes then use the capsule to travel to the network's programs one by one, defeating the displaced villains while restoring the corrupted heroes and recruiting them to their cause before their respective dimensions are terminated.

-Having gathered a large team of heroes, the capsule prepares to make one more warp to save the dimensions, but it is destroyed as the heroes are intercepted by the mastermind behind the events – the announcer's remote control – which has become sentient.
+Having gathered a large team of heroes, the capsule prepares to make one more warp to save the network, but it is destroyed as the heroes are intercepted by the mastermind behind the events, the announcer's recently-purchased remote control, which has since gained sentience.
 The device prepares to eliminate the heroes, but they inadvertently summon Captain Planet, who rescues them.
-Working together, the heroes defeat the remote control and it reverts back to its inanimate state.
-Dexter reinsert its batteries, restoring the balance between the dimensions and returning everyone home.
-The announcer laments about having to change the channel himself now that he no longer has a remote, but begins pondering the idea of getting someone else to change the channel for him instead.
+The heroes then defeat the remote control and it reverts back to its inanimate state, which Dexter uses to restore the balance between the network and send him and the other heroes back to their origin programs.
+Though relieved everything is back to normal, the announcer laments about no longer having a remote, forcing him to change the channel independently.

 Home console version

-On 3 October 2011, Papaya Studio announced a home console version of the game, titled Cartoon Network: Punch Time Explosion XL, which was released for the Wii, PlayStation 3, and Xbox 360.
+On 3 October 2011, Papaya Studio announced a home console version of the game, titled Cartoon Network: Punch Time Explosion XL, which was released for the Wii, PlayStation 3 and Xbox 360.
 XL adds eight new playable characters to the roster, four of whom were assist characters in the 3DS version.
 The port also adds seven new assist characters, five new stages, and additional gameplay modes.
-An in-game shop allows players to purchase new playable characters, stages, alternate costumes, and clips from the various Cartoon Network shows represented in the game.
+An in-game shop allows players to purchase new playable characters, stages, alternate costumes and clips from the various Cartoon Network shows represented in the game.
 Alterations were made to the game's story mode to accommodate the new character additions.
 XL also revised parts of the game's voice acting, with some characters who were not voiced by their original actors on the 3DS version getting new voice clips by their actors from their respective series.

 The European release of the game was delayed until nearly a year after the North American release.
 The game was released on 18 May 2012, in the UK; on 14 June 2012, in France; and on 22 August 2012, in Italy and Spain via the PlayStation Store.